Freelance Content Marketing Consultant For Hire: Mihael D. Cacic

 Hi, my name is Mihael 👋

-I’ve worked with quite a few high-profile clients like Sujan Patel, Useinsider, Mailshake, VoilaNorbert, Rightinbox, etc. and got them pretty awesome results:
+I’ve worked with quite a few high-profile clients like Sujan Patel, Insider, Mailshake, VoilaNorbert, Rightinbox, etc., and got pretty awesome results:

 … I grew this blog from 19 to over 560 (June 2022) monthly signups after a 3-year stalemate.

 Note: we’re talking direct traffic-to-product-trial signups here; which directly translate to a seven-figure profit for this client.

 How was I able to achieve this as a brand new content marketing consultant?

 First, I was lucky enough to have found really awesome mentors very early on…

 They were there for me anytime I had questions about content strategy or whenever I needed feedback on my writing.
 You’d be surprised how much you can progress after a year of learning like this.

 And the second reason is simply that my competition sucks.

 There are no good SEO content marketing agencies out there.
 It boggles me that they all want to focus on “traffic” and “awareness” when that’s the last thing you need if you want more revenue from your blog…

 (But I know why it happens — it’s because traffic and impressions are easier to measure in Google Analytics.
 Oftentimes agencies hope their client doesn’t track conversions with the first-click attribution model so they can keep bullshitting how “some of the traffic must be converting“…